GIS-S-mart/Welcome/README.md

 _*Willing to be active with us?
 Follow this contribution process!*_

-To contribute to the open science benchmarking environment for engineering research, you can:

 - If you are looking for input on what to contribute, brows the issues with the Requests or Bug label
 - If you want to create a new benchmark, post on issues page and briefly outline the changes you plan to make
 - If you want to share a new dataset for testing, post on issues page of the right repository and briefly outline the changes you plan to make